Radioactive Waste Management

 - Construction of repository to begin about 2035

-- Nuclear Waste Management Organisation set up 2002
+- Nuclear Waste Management Organisation (NWMO) set up 2002

 - Deep geological repository confirmed as policy, retrievable

-- Repository site selection to be completed by 2020
+- Repository site search from 1986, selection to be completed by 2020

-- Posiva Oy set up 1995 to implement deep geological disposal
+- Program start 1983, Posiva Oy set up 1995 to implement confirmed policy of deep geological disposal

-- Repository planned from this, near Olkiluoto, open in 2020
+- Repository being built from this, near Olkiluoto, to open in 2023

 - Underground rock laboratories in clay and granite